anandkarra/go-api-service/README.md

 # Risks API Service

 ## Overview
-This Go-based Risk management application uses the Gin web framework to provide REST endpoints for creating and retrieving risks.
+This Go-based Risk management application uses the Gin web framework to provide REST API endpoints for creating and retrieving risks.

 ## Prerequisites
 - Go 1.23 or higher